lupyuen/pinetime-rust-mynewt/rust/app/src/wayland.md

 ![EGL App running with Wayland Weston Compositor on Pinebook Pro](https://lupyuen.github.io/images/wayland-westonegl.png)

 We learn in a while how to build and run the app on PinePhone.

-The Wayland EGL code in this article was adapted from https://jan.newmarch.name/Wayland/EGL/

 # Fetch Wayland Interfaces